FredKSchott/snowpack/docs/docs/03-main-concepts.md

 Unbundled development has several advantages over the traditional bundled development approach:

-- Builds are faster.
+- Single-file builds are fast.
-- Builds are predictable.
+- Single-file builds are deterministic.
-- Builds are easy to reason about & debug: `build(input) -> output`
+- Single-file builds are easier to debug.
 - Project size doesn’t affect dev speed.
 - Individual files cache better.

 That last point is key: **Every file is built individually and cached indefinitely.** Your dev environment will never build a file more than once and your browser will never download a file twice (until it changes).
-This is the real power of unbundled development
+This is the real power of unbundled development.

 ### Using NPM Dependencies